 Table 3 Details of the Liver and Kidney Function Tests

 It can be concluded from these tests that HMD™ is a gentle detoxifier that does not adversely affect liver and kidney function tests and is tolerable by most people of all ages.
-However, based on clinical use of HMD™ over the last 2-3 years, it would be advisable for the practitioner to use a universal drainage remedy that can work concomitantly on all detoxification systems including the liver, kidney, skin, lymph and blood – the author has formulated such a natural herbal drainage remedy called HMD Lavage.
+However, based on the use of HMD™ over the last 10 years, it would be advisable for the practitioner to use a universal drainage remedy that can work concomitantly on all detoxification systems including the liver, kidney, skin, lymph and blood – the author has formulated such a natural herbal drainage remedy called HMD™ LAVAGE, accompanied by ORGANIC CHLORELLA.